U.S. Legal System Providers

 Excluded:

-The distinction between reorganization and liquidation proceedings — covered in depth at liquidation vs. reorganization bankruptcy law — illustrates a classification boundary that appears throughout the listings: entries treat these as structurally distinct tracks under Title 11, not as points on a single continuum.
+The distinction between reorganization and liquidation proceedings — covered in depth at liquidation vs. reorganization bankruptcy law — illustrates a classification boundary that appears throughout the providers: entries treat these as structurally distinct tracks under Title 11, not as points on a single continuum.

 Verification status

-Listings are compiled against named primary legal sources: Title 11 of the United States Code as maintained by the Office of Law Revision Counsel (uscode.house.gov), the Federal Rules of Bankruptcy Procedure as published by the Administrative Office of the U.S. Courts, and published opinions of the U.S. Supreme Court and circuit courts where those opinions define controlling legal standards.
+Providers are compiled against named primary legal sources: Title 11 of the United States Code as maintained by the Office of Law Revision Counsel (uscode.house.gov), the Federal Rules of Bankruptcy Procedure as published by the Administrative Office of the U.S. Courts, and published opinions of the U.S. Supreme Court and circuit courts where those opinions define controlling legal standards.

 Entries identified as drawing from Supreme Court precedent — such as the jurisdictional limits addressed in Stern v.
 Marshall bankruptcy court limits — note the case citation inline within the entry itself.
 No entry attributes a legal proposition to a case without an identifiable published decision in the federal reporter system.